mesosphere/marathon/REST.md

 _Container:_ Additional data passed to the container on application launch.
 These consist of an "image" and an array of string options.
 The meaning of this data is fully dependent upon the Mesos slave's containerizer.

 _Ports:_ An array of required port resources on the host.
-To generate one or more arbitrary free ports for each application instance, pass zeroes as port values.
+To generate one or more arbitrary free ports for each application instance, pass zeros as port values.
 Each port value is exposed to the instance via environment variables `$PORT0`, `$PORT1`, etc.  Ports assigned to running instances are also available via the task resource.

 **Example:**